syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/Syntax-Editor-Events.md

 <tr>
 <td>
 Cancel</td><td>
-Gets / sets a value indicating whether the event should be canceled.</td></tr>
+Gets / sets a value indicating whether the event should be canceled</td></tr>
 </table>

+{% tabs %}

-{% highlight c# %}
+{% highlight C# %}

 // Handle the ExpandingAll event.

 this.editControl1.ExpandingAll+=new EventHandler(editControl1_ExpandingAll);

 // Call the ExpandAll method.

 this.editControl1.ExpandAll();

 private void editControl1_ExpandingAll(object sender, CancelEventArgs e)

 {

    // The below given line will be displayed in the output window at runtime.

    Console.WriteLine(" ExpandingAll event is raised ");

    // Cancels the event.

    e.Cancel = true;

 }

 {% endhighlight %}

-{% highlight vbnet %}
+{% highlight VB %}

 ' Handle the ExpandingAll event.

 Me.editControl1.ExpandingAll+=New EventHandler(editControl1_ExpandingAll)

 ' Call the ExpandAll method.

 Me.editControl1.ExpandAll()

 Private Sub editControl1_ExpandingAll(ByVal sender As Object, ByVal e As CancelEventArgs)

    ' The below given line will be displayed in the output window at runtime.

    Console.WriteLine(" CollapsingAll event is raised ")

    ' Cancels the event.

    e.Cancel = True

 End Sub

 {% endhighlight %}

+{% endtabs %}

 ## Indicator Margin Events

 This section discusses the below given indicator margin events.

 ### IndicatorMarginClick Event